 Bright Easter Eggs with Highlighters

 If you love bright, happy colors, and easy craft ideas for kids, then highlighter Easter eggs are for you.
-Plus, they just so happen to be incredibly easy!

 Highlighter Easter Egg Supplies:

-- These Jumbo Juicy Scented Highlighters are perfect for bright neon eggs.
+- Yummy Yummy Scented Highlighters are perfect for bright neon eggs.

 Playful Easter Eggs with Stickers

-By far the easiest eggs are these sticker eggs.
+By far the easiest kid friendly Easter egg crafts are these sticker eggs.
 From fun and playful to soft and delicate, you can match your egg stickers to just about any look and feel with OOLY’s Stickiville sticker collection.

 Sticker Easter Egg Supplies: